 Parks Canada and United States National Park Service staff patrol the trail from early June, when the route over Chilkoot Pass is first marked, until early September.
 NPS Rangers are stationed at Sheep Camp and Parks Canada patrol staff are stationed at Lindeman City and Chilkoot Pass.
 This however does not guarantee that someone will be at these locations at all times should you require assistance.
 Regardless of the season, visitors are responsible for their own safety and may be expected to pay for rescue/medical costs which can run in excess of $2000.00.
 Ensure that your health insurance covers these types of expenses.

 Winter like conditions persist.
 Travel may be very difficult.
-Winter travel equipment is recommended.
+Winter travel equipment and experience is recommended.
+Snow camping is likely.
 There will be few other hikers on the trail.
 Check with the Trail Center for seasonal conditions.

 Avalanche hazard.
 During this time you will want to cross Chilkoot Pass early in the day to reduce your exposure in avalanche terrain.

 Early season backpacking: significant amounts of snow.
 As the season progresses, snowfields develop snow/ice bridges over streams and between rocks which can collapse without warning.
 Travel conditions are highly variable and dependant on weather and time of day.